Rendelsham is located five km north-east of Sutton Hoo and known as an early Anglo-Saxon emporium. Recently a royal mead-hall was discovered there

 Finally, this summer, the archaeologists carried out a LIDAR survey, identifying the outline of several buildings.
 One of these have excited the archaeologists: a structure, believed to be a hall, measuring 23 x 9 metres.
 Perhaps the royal mead-hall of the kings at Rendlesham?

-If this is the case might the site should not only be characterised as a trading emporium complete with workshops but also a royal tributary centre, from where the king gradually might begin to organise the extraction of surplus rent from his dependants through the wielding of justice and the levying of fines.
+If this is the case, the site should not only be characterised as a trading emporium complete with workshops, but also a royal tributary centre, from where the king gradually might begin to organise the extraction of surplus rent from his dependants through the wielding of justice and the levying of fines.

 Judging from a published map, the hall would have been located with its gable turned towards the tributary stream; and with a cultic centre nearby (now the St. Gregory’s Church).
 Across the stream we find the burial grounds.
 Further along the River Deben small tributary settlements were located, 1.5 – 3 km apart.
 The Deben estuary was navigable as far as Rendlesham in the 7th century.

 The site has been likened to places like Uppåkra in Southern Sweden and Gudme in Denmark.
 However, a much more obvious comparison would be the royal seat at Lejre in Denmark (famous for its mythical connection with Beowulf) and later places like Tissø and Erritsø.
 All feature a layout with whitewashed halls raised above a stream or lake, and with a compound consisting of a large hall with a minor cultic house close by.
+And the burial ground located across the stream or river.
 Until the site is excavated, though, the exact details elude us.

 Further details are expected to be revealed at a conference at Bury St Edmunds this week (September 2016).